November 17, 2020 | Authored by: Ian Zeifman

 Create a frictionless user journey in any environment

-Whether you have already launched a subscription service or plan to, you need to give customers a user journey that’s seamless, easy to manage and personalized at every step along the way.
-That means treating each individual user attached to an account or subscription as a separate person with their own preferences and expectations.
+Whether you have already launched a subscription service or plan to, you need to give customers a user journey that’s seamless, easy to manage, and personalized at every step along the way.
+That means treating each user attached to an account or subscription as a separate person with their own preferences and expectations.

 To deliver that kind of experience, companies have to go beyond the traditional approach to identity and access management focused on usernames and passwords.
 Instead, organizations need to assign individual users their own digital identity and help them manage it across the entire subscription service.
 That way, subscription services can continually personalize the customer experience for each user — curating content according to profile information and activity history, for instance — increasing their stickiness and preventing churn.
 This approach will also help subscription services appeal to various audience members as their tastes evolve and continue to deliver relevant content over the long haul.

 Reassessing how new content and products are introduced to users is important as well.
 We’ve seen a significant increase in subscription partnerships in recent months aimed at packaging and delivering multiple types of services to consumers.
-Case in point: Sky striking a deal with Disney in 2020 to become the sole distributor of Disney+ in the U.K., and adding the popular streaming platform to a slate of bundled services that includes music and sports.
+Case in point: Sky striking a deal with Disney in 2020 to become the sole distributor of Disney+ in the U.K., and adding the popular streaming platform to a slate of bundled services that include music and sports.
 As service offerings expand, providers need to have a plan to seamlessly integrate those new products into their platforms, so users can easily move from one to another and experience the full breadth of services at their disposal.

 Build the user experience your customers deserve